Areas and Suburbs in Dubai

 Dubai International Financial Centre and Downtown

 Downtown Dubai is home to the Burj Khalifa, the highest building in the world.
 This is a fairly new and modern area built for mixed use; residential apartment towers are mixed in with office blocks and hotels.
-Prices are medium to high, but the build quality is normally very good.
+Prices are medium to high, but the build quality is normally exceptional.
 It's well suited to hip and trendy high-flyers.
+For those families moving here with children, Hartford International School is nearby, just south of the neighbouring Dubai Design District.

 Fauna and flora